ashvardanian/SimSIMD/README.md

 - The type can be `f64`, `f32`, `f16`, `bf16`, `f64c`, `f32c`, `f16c`, `bf16c`, `i8`, or `b8`.
 - The function can be `dot`, `vdot`, `cos`, `l2sq`, `hamming`, `jaccard`, `kl`, `js`, or `intersect`.

-To avoid hard-coding the backend, you can use the `simsimd_metric_punned_t` to pun the function pointer and the `simsimd_capabilities` function to get the available backends at runtime.
+To avoid hard-coding the backend, you can use the `simsimd_kernel_punned_t` to pun the function pointer and the `simsimd_capabilities` function to get the available backends at runtime.
 To match all the function names, consider a RegEx:

 ```regex